hoellin/eg/docs/haemochromatosis/data_format.md

 ## Context

-We aim at finding new genes potentially related to haemochromatosis / involved in the severity of haemochromatosis, hopefully different  from the ones already known to be strongly involved in iron metabolism.
-To that purpose, we started from a list of up to 13 genes, 6 of which being the ones causally involved in haemochromatosis, and the other ones being involved in iron metabolism regulation in liver and intestine.
+We aim at finding new genes potentially related to haemochromatosis / involved in the severity of haemochromatosis.
+To that purpose, we started from a list of up to 13 genes, 6 of which being the ones known to be causally involved in haemochromatosis, and the other ones being strongly involved in iron metabolism regulation in liver and intestine.

 We worked with E-G pairs obtained with either ABC or CHiC data, and inferred new genes as follows: